What is a Community Foundation?

 Non-Endowed is a fund where all contributions, as well as income and earnings, may be used for charitable purposes.

-What types of funds does the Foundation offer?
+What types of funds does the Community Foundation offer?

-Community Endowment: Unrestricted funds where the Community Foundation’s Board of Trustees determines the most appropriate uses for the proceeds, responding to the community’s most pressing needs.
+Community Endowment: Unrestricted funds that support the Community Foundation’s annual responsive granting program, responding to the community’s most pressing needs.

 Donor-Advised: Permits a donor to maintain an advisory role in the disbursement of the proceeds.
 Donor-Advised Funds can be endowed or non-endowed.

-Legacy Fund: Legacy Funds, deferred gifts to the Community Foundation, will be established by a gift of the estate of the founder.
+Legacy Fund: Legacy Funds, deferred gifts to the Community Foundation, will commence with a gift from the founder’s estate.

 What assets can I use to contribute to a fund?